cgewecke/git-phaser/README.md

 [![Build Status](https://travis-ci.org/git-phaser/git-phaser.svg?branch=master)](https://travis-ci.org/git-phaser/git-phaser)

 Gitphaser is an experiment in using phone-based beacons to create social networking tools based on physical proximity.
-By transmitting and receiving BLE beacon signal it makes the GitHub profiles of nearby git-phaser users visible and provides some basic services like encounter history.
+It leverages iOS's ability to transmit and receiver BLE beacon signal to make the GitHub profiles of nearby users visible.
+Use cases for an app like this are social events like Meetups and conferences.

-Users only have to open login to the app once to be detectable.
-The app registers with its host device to listen continuously for specific beacons and gets woken up to run (briefly) in the background when they're encountered.
-This gives it time to contact a cloud based Meteor server and notify the network of a proximity contact.
-Git-phaser can be backgrounded or killed and still respond to signals sent by an active user.
+Users only have to login once to be detectable.
+From then on the app will (briefly) wake up in the background whenever its host device encounters git-phaser signal and contact a cloud based Meteor server to notify relevant subscribing clients of a proximity contact.
+On iOS this behavior occurs even if the user has killed the app.

 ## Documentation
 [Docs for services, controllers and directives](https://git-phaser.github.io/git-phaser)